bioinf/Sibelia/C-SIBELIA.md

 Basic usage
 ===========
+In this manual it is assumed that "C-Sibelia" is properly installed and the directory with "C-Sibelia.py" is in your "PATH" environment variable or input files are in the same folder with "C-Sibelia.py".
 The easiest way to run "C-Sibelia" is to type:

 	C-Sibelia.py <FASTA file with reference> <FASTA file with a genome>